-Chest x-ray is useful to see if the overall heart size is enlarged, plus evidence of fluid in the lungs or pulmonary congestion.
-An electrocardiogram is helpful in checking to see if the left ventricle is the dominant working muscle, ie the more of right ventricular enlargement or hypertrophy seen, the more the physician must worry about pulmonary hypertension, and therefore operate sooner.
+Chest X-ray is useful to see if the overall heart size is enlarged, and may demonstrate evidence of fluid in the lungs or pulmonary congestion.
+An electrocardiogram is helpful to evaluate the sizes of the left and right ventricle.
+If right ventricular hypertrophy is indicated, this may suggest pulmonary hypertension.

 Cardiac catheterization may be performed in certain circumstances.

 - In this procedure, a very thin plastic tube called a catheter is inserted into the skin in the groin, arm, or neck (under local anesthesia with minimal pain) and advanced to the heart under X-ray observation by the cardiologist.

 - Pressures are measured inside the heart, especially if any concern was previously raised over the degree of pulmonary hypertension and therefore operability.
 If the lung pressures are very high and won’t drop with oxygen and additional vasodilating drugs, the patient may not be operable.